 Visit the Great Northern Peninsula, Canada

-Approximately 300 kilometres long and rich in history, the Great Northern Peninsula is a highlight of any visit to Newfoundland.
+Approximately 300 kilometers long and rich in history, the Great Northern Peninsula is a highlight of any visit to Newfoundland.

 Wildlife of the Great Northern Peninsula

 The land is filled with healthy populations of moose, caribou and black bears, while the rivers and lakes teem with salmon.
 In the south, Deer Lake is a good starting point to load up with fuel and provisions before heading to the fjords of Gros Morne National Park, widely acclaimed as one of the most beautiful parks in all Canada.

 Heading north, Hawke's Bay is an early 20th century whaling station and Port au Choix is an historic site dedicated to exhibitions of Maritime Archaic Indians and the Dorset Eskimos who lived here in 2,000 BC and AD 500 respectively.

 At the northern tip of the peninsula lies L’Anse aux Meadows, thought to be the original landing site of Viking settlers over 1,000 years ago, while nearby Ship Cove is the isolated Canadian community where Annie Proulx wrote and set her award-winning book, ‘The Shipping News’.